eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 The following annotations modifies the behavior of DynamicTypes:

 - | ``@position``: When applied to Bitmask_, sets the position of the flag, as expected in the IDL annotation.
-  | If applied to Bitset_, sets the base position of the bitfield, useful to identify unnasigned bits.
+  | If applied to Bitset_, sets the base position of the bitfield, useful to identify unassigned bits.

 - | ``@bit_bound``: Applies to Bitset_.
 Sets the size in bits of the bitfield.